Agriculture

 More on Agriculture

-HULL, IOWA – Today, U.S. Rep. Randy Feenstra (R-Hull) issued the following statement praising the Trump administration’s National Farm Security Action Plan:
+HULL, IOWA — Today, U.S. Rep. Randy Feenstra (R-Hull) released the following statement thanking President Trump for delivering critical relief for Iowa farmers and producers.